steveneschrich/keycloak-login/README.md

  ```
 # Running

-The most convenient way to develop on HistomicsUI is to use the devops scripts from the [Digital Slide Archive](https://github.com/DigitalSlideArchive/digital_slide_archive/tree/master/devops).
+The most convenient way to develop on `Keyckloak-login` is to use the devops scripts from the [Digital Slide Archive](https://github.com/DigitalSlideArchive/digital_slide_archive/tree/master/devops).

+# Usage

 ## TODO